JBris/ml_pipeline/README.md

 Execute `init.sh` to initialise the pipeline tool.
 Several additional options are supported.
 Run `init.sh -h` for help.

 Edit `.env` and `config.local.ini` to specify your local environment configuration as required.

-Execute `init_docker.sh` to initialise the optional Docker stack.

 [Visit the documentation page for more information.](https://planttech.atlassian.net/wiki/spaces/EK3/pages/9994731521/User+manual).